internetarchive/xfetch/README.md

 The parent process executes `Harness::start()`.
 This event loop launches the child processes, gathers their results, and prints the aggregated data to stdout.

-Each cache strategy is implemented as a child class of abstract class `ChildWorker`, which defines an interface for `Harness` to use as well as several helper functions for the concrete classes to use.
+Each cache strategy is implemented as a child of abstract class `ChildWorker`.
+It defines an interface for `Harness` to use as well as several helper functions for the concrete subclasses.

 ## Terminology